coolguyalex/coolguyalex.github.io/pages/rpg/black-cloaks/black-cloaks-lore.md

 ---
 ## Compendium

 I know some of you are farm boys or street rats without he ability to read so much as a single glyph of Andros but here you'll find a collection of scrolls to help you get a sense of you're place in the world.
-Read carefully, some of this might save your life.
+Read with care, knowledge saves more lives than armor.

 <p style="text-align:center;">
   <a href="{{ '/kudahn-religions/' | relative_url }}">